 He has wasted little time in filing legal challenges against White House policies and initiatives.

-So far, he has either filed or signed onto eight lawsuits against the Trump administration.
-He has also filed seven briefs in support of challenges to its policies and stances.
+So far, he has either filed or signed onto at least 14 lawsuits against the Trump administration.
+He has also filed at least 9 briefs in support of challenges to its policies and stances.

 Here is a breakdown of those cases:

 Lawsuits against the Trump administration

 Oregon vs. Azar: Weiser signed Colorado onto the multistate lawsuit that seeks to overturn the Trump administration’s so-called Title X “Gag Rule.”
 The policy restricts what health care providers can say about abortion to patients who receive family planning and other health care services under the Title X, national family planning program.

 California vs. Azar: Weiser signed Colorado onto the multistate lawsuit challenging the Trump administration’s efforts to expand religious and moral exemptions to providing birth-control coverage under the Affordable Care Act, also known as Obamacare.

 Colorado vs. U.S. Department of Justice: Weiser and Colorado Gov. Jared Polis are suing the Trump administration seeking to secure $2.7 million in federal criminal-justice grants for state and local law enforcement that were withheld because Colorado refused to agree to immigration-enforcement stipulations.
 A number of other states and cities have filed similar legal actions.